autogluon/autogluon/docs/tutorials/multimodal/index.md

   How to use foundation models + SVM for few shot learning.
 :::

-:::{grid-item-card} How to use FocalLoss
+:::{grid-item-card} Handling Class Imbalance with AutoMM - Focal Loss
   :link: advanced_topics/focal_loss.html

-  How to use focal loss in AutoMM.
+  How to use AutoMM to handle class imbalance.
 :::

 :::{grid-item-card} Faster Prediction with TensorRT